Skip to main content

 We transform outstanding students into frontline advocates for democracy.

-Democracy Summer is an innovative internship program that exposes young leaders to new ideas and political movements.
+Now in its 26th year, Democracy Summer is an innovative internship program that exposes young leaders to new ideas and political movements.
 We teach our “friendterns” how to organize people around a shared vision for a better democracy in our state, address structural barriers to civic engagement, and build power alongside historically marginalized groups.
 This program equips young people with lifelong skills that they can use to work for positive social change in their communities.

 "I want to thank Democracy NC because I see how much I've grown as a leader and an organizer, & I'm proud of myself for stepping out from behind the scenes to fight for what's right."